-- 7.1 You may appeal against a decision to intermit or withdraw you made at a Serious and Continuing Concerns meeting under stage 3 of this procedure.
-And you must do so in writing to the University Registrar and Secretary via fitnesstostudy@essex.ac.uk within 5 working days of the date of the official notification of a decision.
+- 8.1 You may appeal against a decision to intermit or withdraw you following a Stage 3 Serious and Continuing Concerns.
+You must do so in writing to the University Registrar and Secretary via fitness tostudy@essex.ac.uk within five working days of the date of the official notification of a decision.
 You must set out your grounds for appeal and send with it all supporting evidence.
-In choosing to appeal, you are strongly encouraged to contact SU Advice for advice and guidance. - 7.2 The appeals procedure is not a means of setting aside professional judgements of university staff with respect to your wellbeing in accordance with this policy.
-You may submit an appeal on the following grounds: - There is new evidence which for good reason, you were unable to provide at the time that the decision was taken and consequently the action taken is disproportionate under the Study and Wellbeing Intervention Policy. - 7.3 Upon receipt of your appeal, the Registrar and Secretary (or nominee in their absence) will carry out an urgent assessment to decide whether or not the grounds set out in your appeal have met the published criteria. - 7.4 If the appeal has not met the published criteria and is unsuccessful, you will be notified of the reasons for this in writing in the form of a Completion of Procedures letter and will be deemed to have completed the University's internal procedures. - 7.5 You can refer your case, within 12 months of the date of this letter, to the Office of the Independent Adjudicator (OIA) if you remain dis-satisfied.
+In choosing to appeal, you are strongly encouraged to contact SU Advice for advice and guidance. - 8.2 The appeals procedure is not a means of setting aside professional judgements of university staff with respect to your wellbeing in accordance with this policy.
+You may submit an appeal on the following grounds: - there is new evidence which for good reason, you were unable to provide at the time that the decision was taken and consequently the action taken is disproportionate under the Study and Wellbeing Intervention Policy. - 8.3 Upon receipt of your appeal, the Registrar and Secretary (or nominee in their absence) will carry out an urgent assessment to decide whether or not the grounds set out in your appeal have met the published criteria. - 8.4 If the appeal has not met the published criteria and is unsuccessful, you will be notified of the reasons for this in writing in the form of a Completion of Procedures letter and will be deemed to have completed the University's internal procedures. - You can refer your case, within 12 months of the date of this letter, to the Office of the Independent Adjudicator (OIA) if you remain dis-satisfied. - 8.6 Where the Registrar and Secretary (or nominee in their absence) determines the grounds for appeal have met the published criteria they will refer the case to a new Stage three Serious and Continuing Concerns meeting and wherever possible, appoint a Chair with no prior involvement in your case for review. - 8.7 You will be informed of the Registrar and Secretary's (or nominee in their absence) decision, within five working days from receipt of the appeal and informed that the decision taken as a result of the original stage three meeting will be paused pending the outcome of a newly convened stage three panel. - 8.8 You may not subsequently appeal a decision taken following reconsideration of the case at the relevant stage of this policy and will be deemed to have completed the University's internal procedures.
+You will be issued with a Completion of Procedures letter to refer your case to the Office of the Independent Adjudicator if you remain dissatisfied.